-We use a range of both traditional technology and fibre technology, which contains Lactic acid producing bacteria and a unique patented strain of Lactobacillus buchneri.
-During ensiling L. buchneri releases ferulate esterase enzymes which increase fibre digestion rates by freeing the contents of cell walls locked up through their physical association with lignin.
-These cell wall contents would otherwise be unavailable for diaestion.
+Pioneer products labelled 'Fibre Technology' include patented unique Lactobacillus buchneri microbes that produce an enzyme called ferulate esterase which increases fibre digestion rates by freeing the contents of cell walls locked up through their physical association with lignin.
+These cell wall contents would otherwise be unavailable for digestion.